 The modal verbs can, may, shall and will have past tense forms could, might, shall, and would.
 While these forms are not semantically identical to past tense in main verbs, they function syntactically as past tense in some cases.
 For example, 15a. could be a report that the subject of 15a. uttered 15b. as well as 15c.
-This back-shifting phenomenon in indirect quotations is most
+This back-shifting phenomenon in indirect quotations is most naturally stated in terms of past tense, since the difference between hope and hoped in 16b. and 16c. is uncontroversially a matter of tense.

+'''

 15a.
-He said he would go.

-15b.
-I will go.

-15c.
-I would go.

-16a.
-He said he hoped to attend the meeting.

-16b.
-I hope to attend the meeting.

-16a.
-He said to attend the meeting.
+He said he would go.15b.
+I will go.15c.
+I would go.16a.
+He said he hoped to attend the meeting.16b.
+I hope to attend the meeting.16c.
+I hoped to attend the meeting.

+'''